d-miller/d-miller.github.io/_posts/2015-3-25-Two-Routes.md

 Making interactive visualizations is an exciting way to also learn computer programming.
 [That's what Obama did](http://qz.com/308904/heres-the-first-line-of-code-ever-written-by-a-us-president/).
 You can learn both programming and visualization skills in two ways: (a) though web devevelopment and (b) through data analysis.

-1. Web development: Learn core web languages like JavaScript and HTML to use libraries such as d3.js to create highly customizable visualizations.
-2. Data analysis: Use packages in R and Python to create visualizations that are less customizable, but still cover many common uses.

-Table of pros and cons here:
-Web development: Highly customizable,
-Data analysis:

 <table>
   <col style="width:50%">
   <col style="width:50%">